Destinations Italy Umbria & Le Marche

 Roman bridge · Sagrantino wine country

-Spoleto is a Roman-Lombard-medieval layer cake with the Ponte delle Torri — a 14th-century aqueduct-bridge spanning a wooded gorge — as the cinematic stop.
+Spoleto is a Roman-Lombard-medieval layer cake, with the Ponte delle Torri (a 14th-century aqueduct-bridge over a wooded gorge) as the standout stop.
 The summer Festival dei Due Mondi (late June through mid-July) brings opera, theatre, dance.
-Twenty minutes north, Montefalco is the "balcony of Umbria" and the centre of Sagrantino — a tannic, age-worthy red made from a grape that grows almost nowhere else.
+Twenty minutes north, Montefalco is the 'balcony of Umbria' and the centre of Sagrantino, a tannic, age-worthy red from a grape traditionally grown around Montefalco.
 Drive between the two and stop at any cantina with the sign out.

 SagrantinoSummer festivalDrive between